Southern Ontario Pharmaceutical and Health Innovation Ecosystem

 Program Overview

-• With a Government of Canada investment of $6 million, through the Federal Economic Development Agency for Southern Ontario (FedDev Ontario), Innovation Factory and the Synapse Consortium established the Southern Ontario Pharmaceutical & Health Innovation Ecosystem (SOPHIE) program.
+• With a Government of Canada investment of $5 million, through the Federal Economic Development Agency for Southern Ontario (FedDev Ontario), Innovation Factory and the Synapse Consortium established the Southern Ontario Pharmaceutical & Health Innovation Ecosystem (SOPHIE) program.
 Its primary mission is to catalyze the commercialization and scale-up of innovative technologies being produced by life science firms across Ontario.

 • Through SOPHIE, Ontario life science firms can undertake collaborative projects to leverage the facilities, expertise and infrastructure of world-class academic and clinical institutions located in Hamilton, including McMaster University, Mohawk College, Hamilton Health Sciences and St. Joseph’s hospital.
 Successful partnerships will accelerate commercialization efforts, enabling life science firms to further develop intellectual property, obtain critical clinical data or undertake key product testing and evaluation.
 Successful SOPHIE applicants can access up to $100,000 in non-dilutive funding to support their commercialization project with an academic or clinical partner.

-• Innovation Factory (iF) is a not-for-profit business accelerator, serving as the catalyst for technology innovation in the greater Hamilton area since 2011.
+• Innovation Factory (iF) is a not-for-profit business accelerator, serving as the catalyst for technology innovation in the greater Hamilton and Halton areas since 2011.
 From ideation to commercialization and scale-up; Innovation Factory provides business services, training, mentorship, and strategic connections to drive market adoption, leverage intellectual property, and increase revenues, investment, and jobs.
 Innovators can also access sector-specific resources including exclusive smart transportation test environments and data; and a formal life science and health innovation ecosystem.

 • Innovation Factory is a member of the Synapse Life Science Consortium.